 Barry Meadow has been on a dual track—gambling, and writing about gambling—for more than 50 years.
 His first book, Success At The Harness Races, was published in 1967, when he was still too young to legally bet on the races at his favorite tracks, Yonkers and Roosevelt, although that didn’t stop him.

-In 1987, TR Publishing produced Meadow’s Professional Harness Betting, a 300-page manual which explains how to become a full-time professional player.
+For five years in the 1980s, he gambled full-time on the harness races in California.
+This led to his writing Professional Harness Betting, a 300-page manual which explains how to become a full-time professional player.

 His eclectic resume also includes serving in Vietnam, writing television sitcoms, playing professional tennis in India, and doing standup comedy in California.

 For more, check out Ray Paulick’s interview here: